-Extra curricular musical instrumental tuition is available in cooperation with the County Music Service and music specialists.
+Extra-curricular musical instrumental tuition is available in conjunction with the County Music Service and music specialists.
 Currently children are able to play violin, keyboard and guitar.
 Children are supported, if they wish, to take part in the Rothbury Traditional Music Festival.

-The children are taught skills which will help them to develop physically and they are encouraged to use these skills in their social life outside the school.
+The children are taught skills by our in-house PE specialist teacher, Mr Grimes.
+These skills help the children to develop physically and they are encouraged to use these skills in their social life outside the school.
 This gives the child the foundation for an active leisure life.
 Years 1, 2, 3 and 4 go swimming at the Rothbury Pool during the year.
-Children in years 1, 2, 3 and 4 benefit from tuition from the PE specialist teacher from Dr Thomlinson Middle School.
-They also have access to a number of sporting festivals within the local cluster of schools.
-From time to time, additional specialist teachers and coaches also work with the children to bring external expertise to the school.
+They also have access to a number of sporting festivals within the Morpeth Partnership of schools.
+During the year, additional specialist teachers and coaches also work with the children to bring external expertise to the school.

-The school currently offers two after school clubs in Taekwondo and football.
+The school currently offers after school clubs in Taekwondo and football.
+At times, we are able to offer other clubs, such as Tag Rugby and cricket.
 The schools facilities are hired by local providers to offer further opportunities for ballet and jazz dance.

 The school uses the Northumberland Agreed Syllabus for Religious Education (RE) and Collective Worship.
 We aim to help children learn more about their own religious tradition and heritage, and to develop an awareness and understanding of other beliefs and religious practices in the world.